 There are many things we can do that will help our aging teeth stay healthy.
 Protect your teeth with these steps.

 Brush twice daily or after every meal (preferably) with a good toothpaste.
-My favorite is one from doTerra called On Guard.
+My favorite is one from Young Living called Thieves Aromabright.
+I also love the Thieves Fresh Essence Plus Mouthwash and the Thieves mints.
 I used to use a toothpaste for sensitive teeth but always had the sensitivity issues regardless.
-Well, I have been using the On Guard for a couple months now and my teeth have never felt so clean.
-My mouth is not sensitive like it used to be.
-I love it!
+I have been using essential oil mouth care products for a couple years now and my teeth are healthy and my mouth always feels great.

 And, see your dentist regularly.
 Of course, don’t let them talk you into things your don’t need.
 You don’t need X-rays every time you see the dentist.
 Who needs that radiation every six months or every year.. nobody.
 So, unless you have issues you feel need to be checked, or they are watching a certain tooth for something.. tell them no more X-rays.